What is a Lasting Power of Attorney (LPA)?

 - What kind of social activities you should take part in

 Unfortunately, many people diagnosed with dementia will eventually reach a point when they can no longer make decisions for themselves.
 When a person lacks ‘mental capacity’, it’s common for someone else, for instance, a family member, to make decisions on their behalf.
+Dementia and the benefits of a Lasting Power of Attorney (LPA).

 Who can make an LPA?